-The following link will help you differentiate between primary and secondary resources.
+The above link will help you differentiate between primary and secondary resources.
 You should strive to reference primary resources when making your own inferences on a subject.
 Secondary sources can be used to compare or contrast your findings.

 BOOK REVIEW DIGEST